 SUV rollover accidents have higher rates of serious injury and death.
-When victims are injured in SUV rollover accidents, they can seek compensation from the driver who caused the accident.
+When victims are injured in SUV rollover accidents, they can seek compensatory damages from the driver who caused the accident.
 In some cases, the injury victims may have a products liability claim against the car company for selling a dangerous vehicle without properly warning consumers.

 Below, our California personal injury lawyers discuss the following frequently asked questions about rollover accidents collisions in California:

 - 1. Can I file a lawsuit after I was injured in an SUV rollover accident in California?

 - 2. What compensation can I get after a rollover accident lawsuit?

 - 3. Are SUVs more likely to roll over than other cars?

 - 4. Who is to responsible for the rollover accident?

 - 4.2.
 Swerving to avoid an accident caused the rollover.